Print Arrays in Rust

-Rust is a systems programming language that runs fast, controls segfaults, and ensures thread safety.
-It’s excellent for writing low-level code, such as device drivers and operating systems.
+Rust is a robust systems programming language renowned for its speed, memory safety features, and built-in thread safety guarantees.
+It excels in crafting low-level code, such as device drivers and operating systems.

 Create Arrays in Rust